 - Get computer glasses.
 Computer glasses allow your eyes to focus on a computer screen with less effort and the blue-light filter may also reduce exposure to potentially harmful blue light emitted by digital devices.

 By taking regular breaks from your screen, you give your eyes and body a much-needed rest.
 To learn more about computer vision syndrome and to receive treatment to alleviate dry eye symptoms and eye strain, contact The Dry Eye Centre at Dr. Hopkins & Associates Optometry.

 - A: Staring at a computer screen can reduce the number of times a person blinks by 30%.
 That’s problematic because blinking is essential for lubricating the eyes and keeping the protective tear film that covers the eye intact.
 If you find your eyes becoming irritated or uncomfortable at work, try to blink more, especially while using the computer and reading.

 - A: Spending long periods of time on a computer or device can negatively affect your eyes, potentially leading to computer vision syndrome and dry eye.
 Symptoms include blurred or double vision, headaches, eye strain, eye fatigue, sleep disruptions, and dry eyes.
 Computer glasses offer blue light protection by reducing the dangerous effects of blue light and the risks of computer vision syndrome.

-The Dry Eye Centre at Dr. Hopkins & Associates serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharine, all throughout Ontario.
+The Dry Eye Centre at Dr. Hopkins & Associates Optometry serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, all throughout Ontario.